marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 5. Site builder's page-level Additional CSS code snippet editor
 6. Inline CSS in the text editor

 Have fun managing changes with this.
-Let alone trying to find a bug this *spaghetti* architecture.
+Let alone trying to find a **bug**&nbsp;this *spaghetti* architecture.

 #### Glossed-Over Child Themes

 Any experience WordPress developer knows to always create a child theme for the main theme.
 Child themes are where theme customisations go.
 Why aren't they just built-in??
 Why does a developer or a site owner even have to know that child themes exist?
-Why can't WordPress or premium themes just have built-in support for customisations that never get wiped-out when during a theme upgrade?
+Why WordPress theme companies **deliberately build themes that they know will absolutely break** unless the site owner creates a child theme?
 That would make too much sense–I mean, that would be the responsible thing to do.

 ![](/uploads/cloudcannon-versus-wordpress/avada-child-theme-warning-792.png){: width="792" height="323"}